fsagini/zoning-api/docs/deep-resolution.md

 *   `callback_url`: \[string, required\] The URL to call with the results.

 *   `dates`: \[list of string, optional\] The dates to use for processing the area of interest.

+* At least dates is required, or, alternatively, start_date and end_date.
+** If start_date and end_date are provided, all available dates in between will be processed.

     <br/>